Northern Central Railway of York: Current operations

-The Nortern Central Railway of York operates a 2 1/2-hour round trip excursion from New Freedom to Hanover Junction, where a brief layover provides an opportunity to explore the museum at Hanover Junction Depot.
+The Northern Central Railway of York operates a 2 1/2-hour round trip excursion from New Freedom to Hanover Junction, where a brief layover provides an opportunity to explore the museum at Hanover Junction Depot.
 The railroad also operates a shorter, one-hour round trip excursion from New Freedom to Glen Rock.

 The trains feature 4-4-0 steam locomotive York, a faithful reproduction of a typical American Standard engine common on North American railroads in the mid to late 19th century.
 York was custom built by the Kloke Locomotive Works in 2010–2013.
 Its design was based on O’Connor Engineering blueprints for the replica Union Pacific No. 119 and Central Pacific "Jupiter" locomotives (both engines currently reside at the Golden Spike National Historic Site in Utah).
 Kloke also built the Leviathan locomotive, which now operates in Elizabethtown, Pennsylvania.

 The Northern Central train typically consists of three passenger coaches, one of which is converted to an open air car through the summer and fall.
 During each excursion, interpreters in period wardrobe offer historical commentary for passengers.
 Their narration provides insight into the importance of the railroad and its neighboring communities during the Civil War years and thereafter.

 Special events planned for train rides throughout the year, such as musical entertainers and character reenactments, help support and complement the historical atmosphere of the railroad.